In the News

 A lightning strike in a Connecticut State Park has left one person dead and four injured.
 The victims were taken to Yale New Haven Hospital.
 The lightning strike occurred at Hamonasset Beach Park in Madison, CT.
 It is Connecticut’s largest shoreline park, with more than two miles of beach.

-An estimated 400 people are struck by lightning every year in the United States, with an average of 62 cases resulting in death.
-While only about 15 percent of lightning strikes result in fatalities, severe cardiac and neurological injuries such as memory loss, sleep disorders, and dizziness are rather frequent.
+An average of 49 people are killed by lightning strikes annually in the United States and hundreds more are injured, according to the National Weather Service.
+While a majority of lightning strikes do not result in fatalities, severe cardiac and neurological injuries such as memory loss, sleep disorders, and dizziness are rather frequent among victims.

 The number of lightning-related fatalities has dropped sharply in recent years.
 This progress is attributable to improvements in both technology, such as weather apps that track lightning strikes, and education.
 While progress continues to be made, it is surprising how misunderstood lightning truly is.

 Common Lightning Myths